developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/PHP-Readme-Docs-W3School.md

    }
    ```

-   Using namespaces, classes with the same name but in different namespaces can coexist.
+  **Note:** Using namespaces, classes with the same name but in different namespaces can coexist.

 **15. Serialization and Unserialization:**